Howard Safir: Career

 Safir began his law enforcement career in 1965 as a special agent assigned to the New York office of the Federal Bureau of Narcotics, a forerunner of the Bureau of Narcotics and Dangerous Drugs (BNDD) and eventually, the Drug Enforcement Administration (DEA).
 Safir advanced through the ranks of the DEA and in 1977 was appointed Assistant Director of the DEA.
 He moved to the U.S. Marshals Service (USMS) in 1978 where he served as Chief of the Witness Security Division.
 In 1984, he was named Associate Director for Operations, of the USMS, a position he held until his retirement from the federal government in 1990.
-Safir rejoined government service in 1994 when Mayor Rudy Giuliani asked him to serve as the New York City's 29th Fire Commissioner.
+Safir rejoined government service in 1994 when Mayor Rudy Giuliani asked him to serve as New York City's 29th Fire Commissioner.
 When Police Commissioner William J. Bratton left his position in 1996, Giuliani appointed Safir to replace him as New York City's 39th Police Commissioner.

 Commissioner Safir implemented a comprehensive Fugitive Strategy and established thirty-nine major anti-drug initiatives throughout the city including the Northern Manhattan Initiative.
-He created model blocks in each borough to prevent eradicated drug dealing from returning and he introduced closed circuit television to ensure the safety of housing development residents, park visitors and subway riders.
+He created model blocks in each borough to prevent eradicated drug dealing from returning and he introduced closed-circuit television to ensure the safety of housing development residents, park visitors, and subway riders.
 Concerned for officer and public safety, Safir expanded firearms training and introduced Firearms Training Simulators.
 Under his leadership, firearms discharge incidents decreased from 344 in 1995 to 155 in 1999.
 He developed and implemented Operation Condor, a creative use of personnel resources, that continues to be a centerpiece of current NYPD crime reduction strategy.
 Safir served four years as Police Commissioner until he announced his resignation and retirement from government service in 2000.

 In 1997, Safir appeared on the ABC TV series NYPD Blue, playing himself.

 After Safir resigned as Police Commissioner in 2000, he immediately went to work as a consultant to the chief executive of ChoicePoint, Inc. and ultimately ran their Bode Technology Group subsidiary, which they purchased at Safir's urging in April 2001.
 In February 2007, Safir became CEO of Bode Technology when GlobalOptions Group, Inc. acquired The Bode Technology Group from ChoicePoint in a cash purchase for $12.5 million.
-Mr. Safir is currently Chairman of Safir Intelligence & Security.
+Howard Safir was also Chairman of Safir Intelligence & Security.